There’s an urban revival going on in the Valley, which has long been known for its affordable suburban homes.

 Of course, metro Phoenix had plenty of empty lots back then.
 It was rated as one of the cheapest metro areas for parking in the U.S. in the mid 1990s because it had so much vacant land, especially downtown.

 Now, construction cranes and new housing, restaurant and retail developments can be found on many of those long-vacant parcels across central Phoenix, Scottsdale, Tempe, Mesa and Glendale.
+If you’re thinking of buying a home in Arizona, contact our real estate agent in Scottsdale.

 The Valley, an area that for so long has grown outward with new, affordable suburbs, is having an urban revival.